mptwaktusolat/jakim.geojson/README.md

 ## TODOs:

-- `Asajaya` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Pakan` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Selangau` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Tebedu` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Telang Usan` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Subis` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Beluru` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Bukit Mabong` Sarawak not in JAKIM list.
-Need to make an assumption.
 - `Hulu Perak` Perak not in JAKIM list.
 However, a similar zone `Hulu` is available.
 Need to confirm the assumption.
 - `Batang Padang` Perak not in JAKIM list.
 Need to make an assumption.
 - `Manjung` Perak not in JAKIM list.
 Need to make an assumption.